rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - a choice of encoding of the messages, e.g., JSON, or CBOR.

-- a set of one or more receivers for which datastore updates and subscription notifications are sent, as described in {{receivers}};
+- a receiver to which datastore updates and subscription notifications are sent, as described in {{receivers}};
   - for configured subscriptions, the receivers parameters are configured, and specify transport, receiver, and encoding parameters.
   - for dynamic subscriptions, the receiver uses the same transport session on which the dynamic subscription has been created.

-If a subscription is valid and acceptable to the publisher, and if a suitable connection can be made to one or more receivers associated with a subscription, then the publisher will enact the subscription, periodically sampling or monitoring changes to the chosen datastore's data nodes that match the selection filter.
-Push updates are subsequently sent by the publisher to the receivers, as per the terms of the subscription.
+If a subscription is valid and acceptable to the publisher, and if a suitable connection can be made to the receiver associated with a subscription, then the publisher will enact the subscription, periodically sampling or monitoring changes to the chosen datastore's data nodes that match the selection filter.
+Push updates are subsequently sent by the publisher to the receiver, as per the terms of the subscription.

 Subscriptions may be set up in two ways: either through configuration - or YANG RPCs to create and manage dynamic subscriptions.
 These two mechanisms are described in {{ConfiguredAndDynamic}}.